-The host system can detect whether a program or erase operation is complete by reading the I/O7 (Data Polling) and I/O6 (toggle) status bits.
+The host system can detect whether a program or erase operation is complete by reading the I/O7 ( $\overline{Data}$ Polling) and I/O6 (toggle) status bits.
 After a program or erase cycle has been completed, the device is ready to read array data or accept another command.

 The sector erase architecture allows memory sectors to be erased and reprogrammed without affecting the data contents of other sectors.
-The A29040B is fully erased when shipped from the factory.
+The A29L040 is fully erased when shipped from the factory.

-The hardware sector protection feature disables operations for both program and erase in any combination of the sectors of memory.
-This can be achieved via programming equipment.
+The hardware sector protection feature disables operations for both program and erase in any combination of the sectors data to, any other sector that is not selected for erasure.